 If you’re looking for a wedding videographer, livestream wedding operator or a wedding photographer then do get in touch as we would love to be a part of your big day.

-If you want to improve your live straming, zoom calls and Skype calls these are the things you’lll need to consider:
+If you want to livestream a wedding via Zoom, Skype or any other format these are the things you’ll need to consider:

 1. Internet Connection

 3. Stability (tripod etc.)

 8. Go and buy everything you need!